NHSDigital/record-a-vaccination-guidance/app/onboarding-organisations.md

 ## Giving organisations access to additional vaccine types

-To give an organisation that is already using RAVS access to another vaccine type , follow these steps:
+To give an organisation that is already using RAVS access to another vaccine type, follow these steps:

 1. On the home page, select the organisation.
 2. On the next page showing details of the organisation, select 'Add vaccines'.